Scifabric/docs.pybossa.com/docs/api/project/project.md

 ```

 !!! note
     For updating the avatar is very important to not set the *Content-Type*.
+If
-If you  are using jQuery, set it to False, so the file is handled properly.
+    you  are using jQuery, set it to False, so the file is handled properly.
+    To still recieve a JSON response you can add the response_format=json query
+    paramater to your request.

     The (x1,x2,y1,y2) are the coordinates for cutting the image and create
     the avatar.